lives-in-imajination0402/medicaide/medicaide/README.md

 Introduction

 MedicAide is a cutting-edge medical AI assistant designed to support medical students, doctors, and patients.
-It is the first large language model (LLM) launched in the medical field in India.
-Meddollinna provides answers to theoretical doubts, diagnosis, and treatment plans for various situations, and guides individuals to the right medical services.
+MedicAide provides answers to theoretical doubts, diagnosis, and treatment plans for various situations, and guides individuals to the right medical services.

 Setup and Installation